 Nonetheless, the agricultural sector has the growth potential and presents a socio-economic opportunity amid the current crisis to secure basic food needs, create jobs that secure livelihoods, and produce agri-food products that can compete internally and abroad, supporting economic development.

-The SAFI project is developed with the mission to select and support four eligible SMEs per cycle, working on products or services that can substitute an imported product, decrease the import of at least one raw material/input product or provide a service that helps in reducing import dependency.
+The SAFI project is developed with the mission to select and support up to three eligible SMEs per cycle, working on innovative products or services that can substitute an imported product, or have the potential of export and create jobs for vulnerable communities.